-The amount of non-incentive funding we recommend our donors direct to a top charity depends on our understanding of how much funding the relevant program could efficiently use (based largely on conversations with the candidate organization), and the priority we place on the candidate organization’s program relative to other top charity programs.
-Unfortunately, besides communicating about the incentive amount we plan to recommend to Good Ventures, GiveWell is not able to provide much information in advance on how much funding a candidate organization is likely to receive if we recommend it.
-Our recommended funding allocation between top charities relies on information from all aspects of our review process, and is therefore only finalized shortly before our recommendations are published.
+The amount of non-incentive funding we recommend our donors direct to a top charity depends on our understanding of how much funding the relevant program could efficiently use (based largely on conversations with the candidate organization) and the priority we place on the candidate organization’s program relative to other top charity programs.
+Unfortunately, besides communicating about the incentive amount we plan to recommend to Open Philanthropy, GiveWell is not able to provide much information in advance on how much funding a candidate organization is likely to receive if we recommend it.
+Our recommended funding allocation between top charities relies on information from all aspects of our review process and is therefore only finalized shortly before our recommendations are published.
 Further, funds come from donors who rely on our research, so the precise allocation to any organization is beyond our control.

 Details of how much funding charities have received as a result of our recommendation in the past is on our impact page.